 The unaudited pro forma consolidated results of operations have been prepared for comparative purposes only.
-These amounts are not indicative of the combined results that would have occurred had the

-- transaction actually been consummated on the date indicated above are not indicative of the consolidated results of operations which may occur in the future.
+These amounts are not indicative of the combined results that would have occurred had the transaction actually been consummated on the date indicated above and are not indicative of the consolidated results of operations which may occur in the future.

-6.As discussed in the notes to the consolidated financial statements included in the Company's 2001 Form 10-K, Miami-Dade County (the County) is currently investigating and remediating various environmental conditions at the Miami International Airport (MIA) and - funding the remediation costs through landing fees and various cost American has been named as a potentially -recovery methods. - responsible party (PRP) for the contamination at MIA.
-During the second quarter of 2001, the County filed a lawsuit against - defendants, including American, in an attempt to recover its past and cleanup costs (Miami-Dade County, Florida v.
-Advance Cargo - Services, Inc., et al. in the Florida Circuit Court).
-In addition to the 17 defendants named in the lawsuit, 243 other agencies and companies were also named as PRPs and contributors to the - contamination.
-American's portion of the cleanup costs cannot be reasonably estimated due to various factors, including the unknown - extent of the remedial actions that may be required, the proportion of the cost that will ultimately be recovered from the responsible parties, and uncertainties regarding the environmental agencies that will ultimately supervise the remedial activities and the nature of -that supervision.
+6.As discussed in the notes to the consolidated financial statements included in the Company's 2001 Form 10-K, Miami-Dade County (the County) is currently investigating and remediating various environmental conditions at the Miami International Airport (MIA) and funding the remediation costs through landing fees and various cost American and AMR Eagle have been named as recovery methods. potentially responsible parties (PRPs) for the contamination at MIA.
+During the second quarter of 2001, the County filed a lawsuit against 17 defendants, including American, in an attempt to recover its past and future cleanup costs (Miami-Dade County, Florida v.
+Advance Cargo Services, Inc., et al. in the Florida Circuit Court).
+In addition to the 17 defendants named in the lawsuit, 243 other agencies and companies were also named as PRPs and contributors to the American's and AMR Eagle's portion of the cleanup contamination. costs cannot be reasonably estimated due to various factors, including the unknown extent of the remedial actions that may be required, the proportion of the cost that will ultimately be recovered from the responsible parties, and uncertainties regarding the environmental agencies that will ultimately supervise the remedial activities and the nature of that supervision.

-- In addition, the Company is subject to environmental issues at various other airport and non-airport locations.
-Management believes, after considering a number of factors, that the ultimate disposition of these environmental issues is not expected to - materially affect the Company's consolidated financial position, results of operations or cash flows.
-Amounts recorded environmental issues are based on the Company's current assessments of the ultimate outcome and, accordingly, could increase or decrease - as these assessments change.
+In addition, the Company is subject to environmental issues at various other airport and non-airport locations.
+Management believes, after considering a number of factors, that the ultimate disposition of these environmental issues is not expected to materially affect the Company's consolidated financial position, results of operations or cash flows.
+Amounts recorded for environmental issues are based on the Company's current assessments of the ultimate outcome and, accordingly, could increase or decrease as these assessments change.

-7.As of September 30, 2002, the Company had commitments to acquire the following aircraft: 47 Boeing 737-800s, 11 Boeing 777-200ERs and 9 Boeing 767 300ERs.
+7.As of September 30, 2002, the Company had commitments to acquire the following aircraft: 47 Boeing 737-800s, 11 Boeing 777-200ERs, 9 Boeing 767-300ERs, 102 Embraer regional jets and 20 Bombardier CRJ-700s.
 Deliveries of these aircraft are scheduled to continue through 2010.
-Payments for these aircraft are expected to be - approximately \$35 million during the remainder of 2002, \$457 million in 2003, \$0 in 2004 and an aggregate of approximately \$2.7 billion in 2005 through 2010.
-These commitments and cash flows reflect agreements the Company has with Boeing to defer 34 of its 2003 through 2005 - deliveries to 2007 and beyond.
+Payments for these aircraft are expected to be approximately \$209 million during the remainder of 2002, \$1.1 billion in 2003, \$696 million in 2004 and an aggregate of approximately \$3.3 billion in 2005 through 2010.
+These commitments and cash flows reflect agreements the Company has with Boeing to defer 34 of its 2003 through 2005 deliveries to 2007 and beyond.